digitalservicebund/digitalcheck-dito/README.md

 ## Prerequisites

 The application requires a `.env` file.
 You can copy and rename the file `.env.example`.
-To test certain features hidden behind feature flags, you need to create a `feature-flags.json` file in the root, for example by copying it from [infra repository](https://github.com/digitalservicebund/digitalcheck-dito-infra/).
+To test certain features hidden behind feature flags, you need to create a `feature-flags.json` file in the root, for example by copying it from the [test feature flags file](./tests/feature-flags.json).

 ### Node.js